Florida Balm

 Blowing Rocks Mangrove Trail to beach

-Walk through a nice windy unpaved trail of mangroves.
-This trail leading to the beach is NOT paved.
-It’s fairly flat and somewhat stable.
 Walk along this mangrove trail (it’s shady and fairly cool even in summer) until you reach another wooden structure with some benches.
-From here you’ll see the beach and you’ll need to decide to go right nor left!
+From here you’ll see the beach and you’ll need to decide… go right or go left!

 Blowing Rocks Preserve umbrellas to the left